 We believe that personal holiness is unattainable by human effort, but is a work which God Himself does in the believer through the indwelling Holy Spirit.
 Progressive Sanctification occurs when the believer yields his/herself to the Holy Spirit’s will, and submits his/herself to his leading.
 We believe that submission to the Spirit’s leading is manifested in a life of obedience to the Scriptures.
 We believe that sanctification is a result of salvation, and can never considered as a condition for it.
 The extent to which a believer lives a holy life is in direct proportion to his/her submission to the Holy Spirit (Jn.
 14:15-20,15:1-14,17:15-19; Rom.
 8:1-15, 12:1-2; 1 Cor.
 2:9-16; Gal.
 5:16-26; Eph.
 4:17-5:21; Phil.
 1:6, 2:12-13; 1 Thess.
 5:23; Jas.
 4:7-10).

 We believe that the church is a distinct phase in God’s kingdom program.
 It was a mystery unrevealed in the Old Testament and is distinct from Israel.
 Though the church is distinct from Israel, which in turn is distinct from earlier phases of God’s kingdom program, all believers of all ages are united in a common salvation through the blood of Christ.
 Thus in one sense there are different peoples of God, including pre-Israelite saints (Adam, Enoch, Noah, Abraham, etc), Israel and the church, but in another sense there is one people of God, the redeemed.
 We believe the church age began on the day of Pentecost and will consummate with the rapture, when God will finish the last 7 years of his program with Israel prior to the return of Christ.
-I believe that the universal church is composed of all believers from Pentecost to the rapture, and that these believers are commanded to gather in local fellowships to worship God, receive teaching and engage in acts of service toward one another and the world.
+We believe that the universal church is composed of all believers from Pentecost to the rapture, and that these believers are commanded to gather in local fellowships to worship God, receive teaching and engage in acts of service toward one another and the world.
 We believe that the New Testament offices within the church are elder and deacon, and that its ordinances are baptism and the Lord’s Supper (Matt.
 16:16–18; Acts 2:42–47; Rom.
 12:5; 1 Cor.
 12:12–27; Eph.
 1:20–23; 4:3–10; Col. 3:14–15).

 The Last Things